-Inventory, often called merchandise or product, refers to finished goods and materials that a business holds for sale to customers in the future.
-These goods and materials serve no other purpose in the business except to be sold to customers for a profit.
+Inventory, often called merchandise or product, refers to components, finished goods and materials that a business holds for sale to customers in the future or to be used internally (i.e. machine PMs).
 The value of a company’s inventory is usually one of the largest assets on the books.

 For manufacturers, wholesalers, and distributors, the purchasing department is responsible for acquiring the new product and reordering existing products.
 In retailers and e-commerce companies, the purchase and reorder of inventory is done by merchants (buyers) or inventory control personnel.

 When you search for inventory management systems online, literally hundreds of commercially available systems populate in your results.
 A general search may return all sorts of specialized inventory systems which may not fit your business.
-Examples of potentially unnecessary software include those made for manufacturing raw materials and work-in-process inventory; maintaining WMS’ inventory systems; forecasting and planning requiring an inventory control system as a standalone system; and standalone systems implemented for websites or retail point of sale.
+An examples of potentially unnecessary software include those made for manufacturing raw materials and work-in-process inventory.

 Understanding a system’s legacy and the company’s installed base of users is very key to selecting the right system for your business.
 Is the software tailored to meet the needs of manufacturing, wholesale and distribution, retail, ecommerce, or direct marketing?
 The application design and strengths are very different across these industries.

 As a business becomes more retail or Internet based, their inventory control methods must adjust accordingly.
-Instead of controlling inventory as “back office application” recording on-hand and vendor on order sales to a customer facing application.
-A customer facing inventory control system will likely provide SKU availability, by location and delivery dates, to websites, DCs, and retail stores to fill customer orders.
+Instead of controlling inventory as “back office application” recording on-hand and vendor on order sales, it must adjust to a customer facing application.
+A customer facing inventory control system will likely provide the ability to have SKUs, and SKU trackability by location, website, distribution center, and retail store, in order to fill customer orders.
 Make sure you are asking key questions about inventory control during your system search and Request For Proposal (RFP) preparation.

 As simple as this sounds, this should top your list.
 How should this new system assist in managing and controlling inventory?
 Here are a few key questions to get you thinking about major features and functions:

-- How streamlined are the analysis and purchasing functions for placing purchase orders?
+D. How streamlined are the analysis and purchasing functions for placing purchase orders?
 How are purchasing budgets supported?
-If you’re retail, does the system support sales and stock planning and retail Open-To-Buy system?

 At a high level, start by outlining your system’s key needs.
 These types of basic inventory management requirements should give direction to your Request For Proposal (RFP) development.
 The RFP should then detail the functionality at a low level, including ability to: